History of Rose Hill

 They began at the top of the hill by converting the expansive Main House and Rear Gardens to provide accommodations and a private event space.
 Down the hill, a wedding chapel sits on the foundations of a greenhouse.
 The Carriage House now serves as a venue for smaller receptions & business meetings.
 A 2,500 square foot home on the property called, “The Greenville Cottage” is now available for short and long-term rentals.
 After an extensive renovation to the long-neglected stables and approval from the health department, the stables opened as, “The Stables Restaurant” in 2009.

-In 2018, the property was purchased by Ketan Patel with the intent to continue the legacy established by Eva & Stephen Mueller.
+In 2018, the property was purchased by Ketan Patel, continuing the legacy established by Eva & Stephen Mueller.
+Add Mr. Patel worked diligently to preserve the legacy of Rose Hill, to renovate the property and return it to its former glory.

 Following the death of Miss Phelps, the goal was, and continues to be, to share a piece of history from Aiken’s Gilded Age past with the public.